 Duplication, Increased Threat Surface, More Complicated Storage Structure

 Secret Exfiltration from Third Parties – The cloud provider is required by law to make sure that you are not using their platform for illegal activity.
-They must and do inspect your files for copyright infringement, child pornography, terrorism and money laundering for example.
-Even if you are not breaking any laws, increasingly some providers are even denying the use of their platform for moral activity or political positions they disagree with.
+They must and do inspect your files for copyright infringement, child pornography, terrorism, and money laundering for example.
 In any case, they have the right to secretly inspect your files at their discretion for any reason they determine.

 In short, under certain circumstances, foreign governments can access data stored in public cloud services regardless of where the data is physically located around the globe, potentially circumventing local regulations.
 And the European Commission isn’t sitting idly by.
 It is readying its own legislation called the E-Evidence Directive to enable EU member countries the same jurisdictional reach as the U.S.